ABOUT THIS CONFERENCE

 - Revising for this question – top tips from the examiners, including practising linking poems to make the best selection in the exam

-- Examine how to address the theme effectively to reach the highest marks and learn lessons identified in recent Examiner Reports
+- Addressing the theme effectively to reach the highest marks

-- Group brainstorm exercise – given a poem and a question, students discuss which other poems would be appropriate to select and how to cover the question
+- STUDENT ACTIVITY: Group brainstorm exercise – given a poem and a question, students discuss which other poems would be appropriate to select and how to cover the question

 - Examiners discuss choices students made, highlighting strengths and weaknesses